fastapi/sqlmodel/docs/tutorial/relationship-attributes/ondelete-relationship.md

 ///

-The configuration above is setting `team_id` column from `Hero` table to `ON DELETE SET NULL` in all the child that belongs to the deleted parent.
+The configuration above is setting the `team_id` column from the `Hero` table to `ON DELETE SET NULL` in all the children that belong to the deleted parent.

 /// tip